HackBulgaria/Programming101-CSharp/week02/02 - Methods-Part Two/README.md

 ## Clock angle ##

-Write a method which calculates the angle (degree) between hour and minute hands.
+Write a method which calculates the angle (degree) between clock hour and minute hands.

 int GetClockHandsAngle(DateTime time)